Finance and Administration

 Each year, all departments which process credit card transactions are required to submit completed payment card data security compliance surveys to the E-Commerce Coordinator.
 The E-Commerce Coordinator sends the surveys to all credit card processing departments annually.

-University departments must coordinate any merchant agreement participation through the Assistant Vice President for Business and Finance.
+University departments must coordinate any merchant agreement participation through the Associate Vice President for Finance.

 Transaction Service Providers

-All departments which process credit card transactions are required to use PCIDSS-compliant transaction service providers approved by the Assistant Vice President for Business and Finance or designee.
+All departments which process credit card transactions are required to use PCIDSS-compliant transaction service providers approved by the Associate Vice President for Finance or designee.